About the Pre-reading Service

 - You will receive individual written feedback on your assignment's structure, focus, paragraph structure, flow, style, presentation, referencing, and use of sources.

-- This free service for distance and first-year students offers you an opportunity to send your draft assignment to CTL Consultants for review and advice.
+- This free service offers you an opportunity to send your draft assignment to CTL Consultants for review and advice.

 - We will dedicate 1 hour (undergraduate students) or 1½ hours (postgraduate students) to your review.